 As guardians of the world's largest gypsum dunefield, we at White Sands National Monument have committed to advancing our mission through sustainable operations.
 We aspire to maintain the beauty and wonder of the sand dunes for many multiple generations to come.
 As partner in the ownership of this rare natural wonder, you can help make sure this area remains as pristine and enjoyable as you found it.
 By following some easy steps you can help ensure the sustainability of White Sands National Monument for many years to come.

 Currently public transportation does not exist from either Alamogordo or Las Cruces to access White Sands National Monument.
 To reduce vehicle miles, carpool with your family and friends to enjoy a day in the sands together!
-If you’re coming from different cities, meet and park at the visitor center or gift shop and share a ride through the 16-mile (25km) round trip scenic Dunes Drive.
+If you’re coming from different cities, meet and park at the visitor center or gift shop and share a ride through the 16-mile (25.75 km) round trip scenic Dunes Drive.

 Use the Vault Toilets

 While the visitor center offers small restroom facilities with flush toilets, the vault toilets available on Dunes Drive require no flush water.
-The nearest vault toilet is 4 miles (6.5 kilometers) from the entrance gate.
+The nearest vault toilet is 4 miles (6.5 km) from the entrance gate.

 Refillable Water Bottles and Reusable Bags